For initial legal advice call our Fixed Fee Divorce Solicitors on 03306069626 or contact us online and we will help you.

 It was reported in the media recently that Liam Gallagher and Nicole Appleton spent £800,000 in legal fees whilst trying to agree how their £11 million of assets should be split.
 After spending nearly 8% of their assets on legal fees, the Judge ordered a 50/50 split.
 This shows that contesting a divorce and spending a large amount of money may not always achieve the desired outcome.

 A fixed fee divorce can help you and your spouse to keep control of your divorce legal costs, but there are some benefits and drawbacks to consider.
-Fixed fee divorce will not suit everyone, but here are some of the factors you should consider if you are getting a divorce and thinking about using a fixed fee divorce service.
+Fixed fee divorce will not suit everyone, but here are some of the factors you should consider if you are planning to get a divorce and using a fixed fee divorce service.

 Benefits of Co-op Fixed Fee Divorce Service